jssabino/AgenticWorkshop-AutoGen/src/lab04/SETUP.md

 ## Configuration

 1. **Set up API Keys**
-   - Navigate to Settings → Models
+   - Navigate to Gallery → Models
-   - Add your OpenAI API key
+   - click "+ Add Model"
-   - Or configure Azure OpenAI settings
+   - click "JSON Editor"
+   - Use the config from `settings/models.json` as a template (replace the API Key and endpoint with your own)
+   - Save the configuration
+   - Click "Test" to verify the connection

 2. **Import Agent Configurations**
-   - Go to Agents section
+   - Go to Agents section in the Gallery
-   - Click "Import Agent"
+   - Click "+ Add Agent"
-   - Upload the JSON files from the `agents/` folder
+   - For each agent in the `agents/` folder:

-3. **Import Workflows**
-   - Go to Workflows section
-   - Click "Import Workflow"
+     - Click "JSON Editor"
-   - Upload the JSON files from the `workflows/` folder
+     - Copy the content from the agent's JSON file
+     - Paste it into the editor
+     - Save the agent configuration

 ## Quick Start